Professionalising the youth justice workforce is critical to improving outcomes

-Module One Exploring Youth Justice – there are six short computer marked assignments and four submitted assignments of 1750 words each.
+Module One Exploring Youth Justice – there are six short computer marked assignments and five submitted assignments of 875 to 1750 words each.

 Module Two Developing Practice Skills 1 – there are four short computer marked assignments and four submitted reflective assignments of 1750 words each.